Is there a page limit for the application form?

 The grant process is very competitive.
 The ACC Board assesses grant applications by considering how the proposal will further the goals of the Council and whether the application meets the guidelines for grant submissions.
-The ACC Strategic Plan 2014-2018 outlines the goals of the ACC, and the Guidelines can be found on the ACC website.
+The ACC Strategic Plan 2014-2018 outlines the goals of the ACC.
 The Council has a limited budget, which often means that unfortunately not all projects that satisfy the guidelines and further the goals of the ACC can be funded.
-If you think you have a good idea for a project and can make it happen, we recommend you submit an Expression of Interest.
+Last year 31 out of 151 grant applications were successful.

 How do I apply?

-You need to submit an application at the time the Grant Round is announced, usually in January-March period each year.
-The Grant Round will be advertised on the ACC website at least one month before the closing date for applications.
+You need to submit an application at the time the Grant Round is announced, usually in February-April period each year.
+The Grant Round will be advertised on the ACC website, the ACC Facebook page, the ACC LinkedIn page and via the DFAT Twitter account.